Google My Maps has been upgraded

-You can always export your map as a KML file.
+You can export your map as a KML file, which is a file format used to display geographic data.
 If you’ve upgraded your maps, you can choose to export either the pre-upgraded, classic My Maps version or the upgraded, new My Maps version.
-Here’s how:

 - Open the new My Maps.

-- Click Open a map to pick the map whose data you want to export.
+- To pick the map with the data you want to export, click Open a map.